erunyon/erikrunyon.com/source/highered-rwd-directory/index.md

 <h2 id="adaptive">Adaptive</h2>

 These are sites that don’t quite [fit the definition](http://en.wikipedia.org/wiki/Responsive_web_design) of responsive, but deserve mentioning.
-Typically they only lack the fluid grid.
+Typically they only lack the fluid grid. *Note*: even if a site is adaptive, if I see a horizontal scrollbar, it's not getting added.